-Chris’s experience includes all types of criminal cases including complex white collar defense and investigations.
+Chris’s experience includes all types of criminal cases including complex hite collar defense and investigations.
 Chris has also handled complex civil cases including multi-national litigation.
 Chris has represented prominent Mexican nationals fighting extradition to Mexico for politically motivated allegations as well as fighting attempts by the U.S. Government to extradite Mexican politicians to the United States for alleged money laundering and RICO violations.

 His clients have also included executives accused of crimes in the Enron and Stanford Financial scandals; energy traders accused of manipulating the price of natural gas; and defendants in the largest-ever Internet gambling prosecution.

 In the Stanford Financial case, Chris represented Laura Pendergest-Holt, Stanford’s former Chief Investment Officer who was charged with mail fraud, wire fraud, and money laundering.
 He also represented Michelle Valencia, a former energy trader at Dynegy accused of reporting false data that was used to calculate natural gas index prices.

 In 2009, he won a mistrial for Houston lawyer Todd Hoeffner who was accused of offering kickbacks to insurance company adjusters in exchange for favorable settlements for his clients.

 In 2001, he won a mistrial and dismissal of charges for his doctor client in a 5-month, multi-defendant federal trial known as the Spring Shadows Glen case.